MM1132/MM1132/README.md

-# Hi, I'm Robert! 👋
+# Hi, I'm Robert Reimann! 👋

-### Passionate and futuristic `Software Developer`.
-Learning anything I can get my hands on!
+### So yeah...
+I am a `Software Developer`.
+And I also have some links here if you want to learn more about me :)

 -   ### 👨‍💻 Currently studying at [42 Heilbronn](https://www.42heilbronn.de/en/)
 -   ### 🎓 Graduate of [KOOD/Jõhvi](https://kood.tech)